 Reading is an exceptional hobby!
 If you make friends with books, they keep you company throughout your life.
-Well, to help you introduce your child to this wonderful hobby, here are a few bestsellers from 2016 to get started on...
+Well, to help you introduce your child to this wonderful hobby, here are a few bestsellers to get started on...

 Give Please a Chance by Bill O'Reilly and James Patterson